vildocompany/vildocompany.github.io/_pages/data analysis.md

 From the chart above, it is clear that **a lot** of churn users are on their 0-2 day on the platform.
 Even though this is a recurring problem with digital platforms, every company are different and it is important to find the specific number.

+## Finding User Characteristics
-With this we can split the users into 2 segments: (1) Churn users – users that are churn and on their 0-2 day; (2) Retained users – users that stays for longer.
+With the information we get from analysing Churn-Tenure data, we can split the users into 2 segments: (1) Churn Users – users that are churn and on their 0-2 day; (2) Retained Users – users that stays for longer.

+Using the segments, it is possible to then determine the difference in characteristics of the 2 user segments (Churn User and Retained Users).

 ### Blockquotes